You want smart political talk without the meltdowns?

 You'll never hear from the media mob.

-That's nine Eastern Hannity tonight, Fox News.
+That's 9 Eastern Hannity tonight, Fox News.

-Quick break right back.
+Quick break, right back.

 Ronna McDaniel and your call straight ahead.

-Right as we continue, Ronna McDaniel is with us, chairwoman of the Republican National Committee.
+All right, as we continue, Ronna McDaniel is with us, chairwoman of the Republican National Committee.

-How do you feel about the idea of the things that I mentioned, what it means to me to be a conservative and putting it down on paper and having the Republicans sign their name to it that they pledge to do these things in some type of either contract or promises to America?
+How do you feel about the idea of the things that I mentioned, what it means to me to be a conservative, and putting it down on paper and having the Republicans sign their name to it, that they pledge to do these things in some type of either contract or promises to America?

-I think that this is critical what you just said.
+I think that this is critical, what you just said.

 I hope Kevin McCarthy and the Republicans will do the same thing, that they go forward and it can't just be this is what Joe Biden's America is doing wrong.